Paper Chan's Little Guide to Minecraft Server Optimization!

 Generational ZGC

-Server startup time and idle MSPT are not useful metrics, nor are they indicators of better GC performance.
+💡 Server startup time and idle MSPT are not useful metrics, nor are they indicators of better GC performance.
 Many questionable claims use these as benchmark data points, which is a sign of incompetence.
-You should not trust their assertions.
+You should not take their claim seriously.

 Having a backup and recovery plan in place is essential.